heygrady/react-redux-notes/redux-wordpress.md

 export default PostListContainer
 ```

 1. We need to import selectors and actions from our module.
-Selectors like `getAll()` and `isLoadingPosts()` allow you to easily read value from the redux state without knowing very much about how they're stored.
-That makes it easy to manage the state logic in the module and solely focus on hooking the module to the component.
+Selectors like `getAll()` and `isLoadingPosts()` allow you to easily read values from the redux state without knowing very much about how they're stored.
+That makes it easy to manage the state logic in the module.
+A container is solely focused on hooking the module to the component.
 An action creator like `fetchAll()` can be used to dispatch an action that will update the state.
-We'll cover `makePostSelectors()` in more detail below.
+We'll cover `makePostSelectors()` in more detail below. *Selectors* and *action creators* form the "interface" to a module.

   ```js
   import { fetchAll, getAll, isLoadingPosts, makePostSelectors } from '../modules/posts'
   ```

 2. `mapStateToProps()` is a function that takes the current redux state and uses it to populate the props of a component.
 Our component is a list of posts.
-So we need to map the list of posts form the state a `posts` prop on the component.
+So we need to map the list of posts from the state to a `posts` prop on the component.
 You can see that we're calling our selector functions with the redux state as the first argument.
 There are other ways to read the redux state but it's strongly recommended to only read from the state inside of a `mapStateToProps()` function.
+This function is used by the `connect()` function and is called every time the state changes.

   ```js
   // this is the correct place to read form the redux store